Reporting Units

 Institutional Effectiveness (IE) at the University of Tennessee, Knoxville, supports the university’s commitment to continuous improvement and accountability.
 The unit ensures compliance with accreditation standards set by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), the U.S. Department of Education, and other regulatory bodies.
 IE also oversees programmatic accreditation and leads efforts to assess student learning outcomes, conduct regular academic program reviews, and administer end-of-course evaluations each term.

-The mission of Institutional Research and Strategic Analysis is to foster a culture of evidence and continuous improvement by providing accurate and timely data and information to university administrators, departments, and faculty to inform their decision-making.
+The mission of Institutional Research and Strategic Analysis (IRSA) is to foster a culture of evidence and continuous improvement by providing accurate and timely data and information to university administrators, departments, and faculty to inform their decision-making.
 IRSA also supplies data for federal and state mandated reporting and external publications.

 The McClung Museum of Natural History and Culture is an academic museum on the UT campus.
 The museum serves the university and communities connected to Tennessee with onsite exhibitions, virtual instruction and collection-based research in both natural history and culture.
 The McClung houses four distinct collections: archaeology, malacology, paleoethnobotany, and arts and culture, providing research and teaching opportunities for UT students and staff.
 In addition, the McClung provides onsite, offsite, and virtual instruction for thousands of local K-12 school children each year in collaboration with Knox County and other neighboring school systems.